vcwebio/conteco.filebeat.sasl/README.md

-# `filebeat.base` - ContEco
+# `filebeat.ssl` - ContEco

-Filebeat Base image, with templated default configuration.
+Filebeat SSL image, with templated default configuration.
 See `conteco.docs.overview` for more information on the ContEco ecosystem.

 ## Configuration Changes